pandas-dev/pandas/doc/source/basics.rst

 Missing data / operations with fill values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Series and DataFrame (though not yet in Panel), the arithmetic functions
+In Series and DataFrame, the arithmetic functions have the option of inputting
-have the option of inputting a *fill_value*, namely a value to substitute when
+a *fill_value*, namely a value to substitute when at most one of the values at
-at most one of the values at a location are missing.
-For example, when adding
+a location are missing.
+For example, when adding two DataFrame objects, you may
-two DataFrame objects, you may wish to treat NaN as 0 unless both DataFrames
+wish to treat NaN as 0 unless both DataFrames are missing that value, in which
-are missing that value, in which case the result will be NaN (you can later
+case the result will be NaN (you can later replace NaN with some other value
-replace NaN with some other value using ``fillna`` if you wish).
+using ``fillna`` if you wish).

 .. ipython:: python
    :suppress: